-1.1.2.CSI General Market Program Highlights
+1.1.2.
+CSI General Market Program Highlights

 - The CSI General Market program, which closed to new applications on December 31, 2016, exceeded its goal of installing 1,750 MW by the end of 2016.
-As of December 31, 2018, the CSI General Market Program had installed 1,895.6 MW. - PG&E, SCE, and SDG&E installed enough solar capacity for both their residential and non-residential (commercial, industrial, government, non-profit, and agricultural properties) CSI customer classes to exceed their installation goals. - As the CSI General Market Program is now closed, NEM and the Federal Investment Tax Credit (ITC) play the prominent role in driving customer-sited solar generation.
+As of December 31, 2018, the CSI General Market Program had installed 1,935 MW.67 - Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas & Electric (SDG&E)8 installed enough solar capacity for both their residential and non-residential (commercial, industrial, government, non-profit, and agricultural properties) CSI customer classes to exceed their installation goals. - As the CSI General Market Program is now closed, NEM and the Federal Investment Tax Credit (ITC) are the primary financial drivers of customer-sited solar generation.